gospeldesk/www.gospeldesk.org/_posts/0000-01-01-toward-a-synaxis-of-the-gospels.md

 excerpt: I made a drawing of all the people in the Gospels, arranged hierarchically.
 ---

+In my first post I shared the story of how I came around to Orthodoxy [through study of the Gospels](/2024/welcome-to-gospel-desk/#the-role-of-gospel-desk-in-my-conversion) over several decades.
+I considered the question of how to live my life from the perspective of its end: the dread judgement seat of Christ.
+Reading the Gospels through this lens, I discovered in the Gospels first [St.
+Justa](/the-twelve-faithful-servants/st-justa/), and then the whole [Twelve Faithful Servants](/the-twelve-faithful-servants/).

-As I've read the Gospels over the years, I've wanted to know: who are all the people in the Gospels?
-How do they relate to Christ?
+Continuing on from there, I've wanted to know: who are _all_ the people in the Gospels, and how do they relate to Christ?
 For surely Christ is the center of the Gospels, as He is the center of the whole cosmos, and of our own lives.
 I want to see this more clearly, so I made a drawing of all the people in the Gospels, arranged hierarchically.

 The occasion was the invitation of a friend to add a page to a notebook of poems, artwork, recipes, reminiscences, and so forth.
-I offer it here not as any sort of final word, but rather as a suggestion to others more knowledgeable than I in the Scriptures and the Church's cosmology, or more skilled in art (the bar is low, friends).
+I offer it here not as any sort of final word, but rather as a starting point, a suggestion to others more knowledgeable than I in the Scriptures and the Church's cosmology, or more skilled in art (the bar is low, friends).
 What is missing or misplaced?
 What future iconography might this inspire?